w3c/wai-website/pages/standards-guidelines/wcag/docs.md

 {% include_cached toc.html type="end" %}
 {:/}

-## WCAG 2 Standard
+## WCAG 2 standard

-Web Content Accessibility Guidelines (WCAG) 2 is a stable, referenceable technical standard.
-Learn more from the [[WCAG 2 Overview]](/standards-guidelines/wcag/).
+Web Content Accessibility Guidelines (WCAG) 2 provides a stable, referenceable technical standard.
+Learn more about WCAG versions from the [[WCAG 2 Overview]](/standards-guidelines/wcag/).

-When developing web content and web tools, most people will use the documents introduced below, instead of the actual standard document.
+When developing web content and web tools, most people will use the documents introduced below, instead of the actual technical standard document.

+**Only the WCAG technical standard includes requirements**, which are called "normative".
+The supporting materials below are informative; they are not normative.
+That means the techniques and other supporting materials:
+* do not set or change requirements for WCAG
+* are not required for conformance to WCAG

 ## Quick Reference / How to Meet WCAG 2 / WCAG 2 Checklist